tavianator/tavianator.com/src/2025/configure.md

 In this way it can test whether particular headers, functions, struct fields, etc. exist, which lets people write portable software.
 This is an [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) problem, but [Autoconf can't parallelize it](https://lists.gnu.org/archive/html/autoconf/2021-01/msg00112.html), and [neither can CMake](https://stackoverflow.com/a/75161236/502399), [neither can Meson](https://github.com/mesonbuild/meson/issues/3635), etc., etc.

-The problem is that most build configurations scripts pretty much look like this:
+The problem is that most build configuration scripts pretty much look like this:

 ```sh
 CFLAGS="-g"